wilbird70/GadecAutoCADApp/README.md

 # GadecAutoCADApp
-An application which runs with AutoCAD.
+An application that runs with AutoCAD.